BreitmanLab/breitmanlab.github.io/README.md

 ## Credits

-The basic framework for this website was borrowed from the website of the Keedy Lab at the the CUNY ASRC (https://keedylab.org), which is based on the website of Fraser Lab at UCSF (www.fraserlab.com).
+The basic framework for this website was borrowed from the websites of the Thompson Lab at UC, Merced (https://thompsonlab.science), which is based on the websites of the Keedy Lab at the the CUNY ASRC (https://keedylab.org) and the Fraser Lab at UCSF (www.fraserlab.com).

 This website uses CSS styles from https://templated.co.